 Wisconsin’s Lake Michigan coastal communities face erosion and flooding hazards due to lake level fluctuations, coastal storms, waves, storm surges and extreme precipitation.
 Resilient communities plan, prepare for and adapt to these conditions so they can “bounce back” when hazardous events occur.

 Many organizations, agencies, and networks in Wisconsin support coastal communities as they build resilience.
-These networks use a Community of Practice approach to bring together local governments with scientists, outreach specialists, state agencies and federal partners to discuss coastal hazards, share ideas and experiences, demonstrate decision-support tools, and develop approaches to address coastal hazard issues.
+These networks bring together local governments with scientists, outreach specialists, state agencies and federal partners to discuss coastal hazards, share ideas and experiences, demonstrate decision-support tools, and develop approaches to address coastal hazard issues.

 Organizations & Agencies

 The Bay-Lake Regional Planning Commission provides planning and technical services through various federal, state, and local programs to their member local governments in northeast Wisconsin.
 They partner with state and federal governments to help these local governments create and execute successful community projects.
 The Commission works with Brown, Door, Florence, Kewaunee, Manitowoc, Oconto, and Sheboygan County.
 The region has over 400 miles of coastal shoreline along Lake Michigan and Green Bay and contains 12 major watershed areas that drain into Green Bay and Lake Michigan.